surniaulula/wpsso-faq/readme.txt

 == Upgrade Notice ==

-= 3.12.2 =
+= 3.12.3 =

 (2021/12/03) Renamed "FAQ Categories" to "FAQ Groups".
+Added filters and actions to modify default text in the classic and block editors.
 Fixed the Question and FAQ shortcode list column width.

 = 3.12.1 =